FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Shooting will always be tied to the mouse, but everything else can easily be remapped in the Controls menu (right).

 Overall, I kinda liked Dark Angael.
-It's by no means an amazing game with some awkward level designs and some unpolished moments, but it doesn't lack charm.
+It's by no means an amazing game with some awkward level designs and lack of polish, but it doesn't lack charm.
 Carina is a great protagonist with an impressive arsenal and some inventive if underused abilities.
 It got a bad rap upon its initial release, but there's more to this game than meets the eye.

 To download the PC game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses dgVoodoo with CDAEmu to run on modern systems.
 A real or virtual CD drive may be required to play.
 Online multiplayer untested.
 Read the ChamberNotes.txt for more detailed information.
 Tested on Windows 10.